healthyregions/oeps/docs/registry.md

 - `metadata_doc_url` - URL to raw content for a Markdown-formatted metadata document (this content is read and loaded directly into the explorer webpages).
 - `longitudinal` - `true`/`false`, appropriate for longitudinal comparison.
 - `analysis` - `true`/`false`
-- `data_sources` - A list of data_source identifiers, must match identiers in the `sources.json` file.
+- `table_sources` - A list of data_source identifiers, must match identiers in the `sources.json` file.

 <summary>
   See full example, <code>TotPop</code>